albertoreineri/orange-starter-theme/readme.txt

 == Description ==

-Simple and fast WordPress starter theme with bootstrap, fontawesome and back on top included
+Simple and fast WordPress starter theme with bootstrap and fontawesome

 == Installation ==